 In order to successfully create diverse and equitable fundraising strategies, news organizations must first build diverse and equitable teams and cultures to support this essential work.

-Join the News Philanthropy Network on Tuesday, May 23 at 4:00 p.m.
-EDT / 1:00 p.m.
-PDT for a workshop with leaders from Public Media for All, a coalition of public media workers that is working with organizations throughout the public media system to build more inclusive organizations.
+The News Philanthropy Network held a workshop on Tuesday, May 23 with leaders from Public Media for All, a coalition of public media workers that is working with organizations throughout the public media system to build more inclusive organizations.